Combating Modern Slavery

 As mentioned in our 2019/2020 statement, we have adopted the Stronger Together Framework for actioning our response to modern slavery, and you can see our progress against this below.

 Lush products are for sale in our shops, on our website and through our carefully selected 3rd party partners.
 They are invented in-house and manufactured by our own factories.
-The Creative buying team manages the supply networks of our product and raw material suppliers who are selected based on ethical, sustainable and commercial criteria, and are supported by the integrated ethical compliance team.
+The Creative buying team manages the supply networks of our product and raw material suppliers who are selected based on ethical, sustainable and commercial criteria, and are supported by the integrated Supply Chain Impact team.

 Product supply networks are complex, involving a number of different processes; and Lush’s supply networks are no exception.
-Although we try wherever possible to buy as direct to source as we can, most supply networks are made up of several tiers stretching over numerous countries.
-We source around 2500 raw materials, from more than 80 countries globally, with an annual UK buying spend of £47.3m and a combined global buying spend of £93.3m).
+Although we try wherever possible to buy as direct from source as we can, most supply networks are made up of several tiers stretching over numerous countries.
+We have over 3000 raw material sources, from about 80 countries globally, with an annual UK buying spend of £46.5m and a combined global buying spend of £91.8m).

 We are committed to sourcing and developing top quality, ethical materials for our products through a resilient global network and we also grow materials ourselves via agricultural projects and direct partnerships around the world.
 From the early days of buying we learned from the adulteration of our essential oils that it is vital to gain an understanding of each material, from who is involved in its supply to the local impacts of its production in order to ensure top quality ingredients with no exploitation at any stage.